plausible/docs/docs/google-tag-manager.md

 import useBaseUrl from '@docusaurus/useBaseUrl';

 You can use "**Google Tag Manager**" to add Plausible Analytics tracking code to your website.
-Here's the process:
+Here's the process if you're tracking a domain name or subdomain (see the note below if you'd like to track a subfolder using GTM):

 * In your Google Tag Manager account, click on "**Add a new tag**"
 * Click on the "**Choose a tag type to begin setup**"